 ~Augustine of Hippo, The City of God

 It just so happens that Pastor Mark and his friends at the Reformed Forum discussed this theme of the two cities recently and we were reminded of the two cities we have lived near, Salt Lake City and Memphis, which are a lot different in geography and climate, but quite similar in that there are a lot of good people in both places.
 In fact, we've heard it said that the south is a lot like Utah, but with more sweet tea.
 Legalism and nominalism are very much related.
-It seems that nominal Christianity has a lot in common with Mormonism and as these pastors fleshed out the story of Isaac and Ishmael in Genesis 21:1-21, we were also reminded that Jesus and the story of the Bible are about so much more than us and the examples we so often find ourselves trying to follow.
-The Bible is God's story, it's about God and His people, it's about Him and why we need Him.
+It seems that Christianity sometimes has a lot in common with Mormonism and as these pastors fleshed out the story of Isaac and Ishmael in Genesis 21:1-21, we were also reminded that Jesus and the story of the Bible are about so much more than us and the examples we so often find ourselves trying to follow.
+The Bible is God's story, it's about God and His people, it's about God and why we need Him.
 If we come to the Bible merely looking for good examples of morality and virtue to follow, it's quite possible we will find ourselves trying to earn our inheritance ourselves and that we will find it in the earthly city which is born of man instead of finding our inheritance in the heavenly city which is born of the Spirit and is for those who believe in the promised Son that the Father has provided.
-The city of man is a city of destruction; if we find ourselves loving our own works, we need to "cast out the bondwoman and her son" because salvation is not by human effort, Galatians 4.
+The City of Man is a city of destruction; if we find ourselves loving our own works, then we need to "cast out the bondwoman and her son" because salvation is not by human effort, Galatians 4.

 "It was the best of times, it was the worst of times...."